-One of the purposes of this study is to identify test environments that effectively identify superior genotypes for a mega-environment.
+One of the purposes of this study is to identify test environments that effectively identify superior genotypes for a megaenvironment.
 The result of the present study shows the existence of complex mega-locations involved in crossover interactions that are not repeatable over years.
 This requires distinct test sites to select varieties that are superior across the whole region (Yan and Rajcan, 2002).
 Testing cost can be reduced and efficiency improved by using a minimum set of test locations.
-Identification and removal of non-informative and redundant test locations must be based on multiyear data.
-Yan and Tinker (2006) mentioned that on a biplot display, the cosine angle between vectors lines connecting the locations marker to biplot origin approximates their correlation in ranking of the varieties; and the vector length, which is proportional to the standard deviation within the respective environments, estimates the discriminable of the locations.
-In Figure 4 Sirinka, Jari and Chefa were highly correlated in their ranking of the varieties so that according to Yan and Tinker (2006) these locations produced similar information about the varieties.
-As the pattern is repeatable across years, conducting regional variety trial at Sirinka, Jari and Chefa is redundant.
-Chefa is highly correlated with other locations found in the same megaenvironment and its longer vector length is considered more representative and discriminative environment as explained by Yan and Tinker (2006); hence it can represent Sirinka and Jari in regional variety trials.
+Identification and removal of non-informative and redundant locations must be based on multiyear data.
+Yan and Tinker (2006) mentioned that on a biplot display, the cosine angle between vectors lines connecting the locations marker to biplot origin approximates their correlation in ranking of the varieties; and the vector length, which is proportional to deviation the standard within respective environments, estimates the discriminable of the locations.
+In Figure 4 Sirinka, Jari and Chefa were highly correlated in their ranking of the varieties so that according to Yan and Tinker (2006) locations produced these similar information about the varieties.
+As the pattern is repeatable across vears, conducting regional variety trial at Sirinka, Jari and Chefa is redundant.
+Chefa is highly correlated with other locations found in the same mega-environment and its longer vector length is considered more representative and discriminative environment as explained by Yan and Tinker (2006); hence it can represent Sirinka and Jari in regional variety trials.
 These locations represent major bean production areas in Eastern Amhara region.